awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-buckets.rst

 ===============

-Before you can delete an |S3| bucket, you must ensure that the bucket is empty or an error will result.
-If you have a :S3-dg:`versioned bucket <Versioning>`, you must also delete any versioned objects that are associated with the bucket.
+Before you can delete an |S3| bucket, you must ensure that the bucket is empty or the service will return an error.
+If you have a :S3-dg:`versioned bucket <Versioning>`, you must also delete any versioned objects that are in the bucket.

 .. contents::
    :local: